usegalaxy-no/pulsar-infra/README.md

 - Sets up log directories.
 - Deploys configuration templates (`server.ini`, `app.yml`).
 - Installs and enables a systemd service for Pulsar.
+- Configures Slurm DRMAA for job execution.

+## Requirements

+- **Pulsar and Slurm must be installed on the same node.**
+- This Pulsar setup is designed to use Slurm as the job runner.

 ## How to Run